How to count monitors?

 This example shows a laptop with one built-in display plus two connected external monitors.

 The result is three monitors.
-Any computer involved with such configuration would require the Pro Edition as more than two displays are connected.
+Any computer involved with such configuration would require the Pro Edition as more than one display is connected.

 Purchase ShareMouse now…